CMB constraints on DHOST theories: Conclusion

-Next, to treat both the background and the perturbations consistently, we test another theory given by specifying the arbitrary functions in the original DHOST theories, $P(X),Q(X),f_2(X)$ and $a_i(X)$ for $i=1,\ldots,5$.
-The background scalar field and the cosmic expansion history are determined by solving the scalar field equation and the modified Friedmann equation written in terms of the arbitrary functions.
-This treatment is totally different from the EFT approach where we can assume the arbitrary cosmic expansion history bearing no relation to the EFT parameters.
-We employ the concrete model proposed in Ref.~\cite{Crisostomi:2017pjs}, and define a subclass theory in this model by setting $c_2=1$ and $c_4=-8\beta$ (corresponding to the condition $a_3=0$ in the original action of the DHOST theories), reducing the number of the constant model parameters from four to two, $c_3$ and $c_4$, dubbed as cCK model in the main text.
-Note that this subclass theory ensures the luminality of the gravitational waves and prevents them from decaying into the dark energy.
-As a result of the MCMC simulations varying the standard six cosmological parameters and the parameters $c_3$ and $c_4$, we obtain $c_3 = 1.59^{+0.26}_{-0.28}$ and $(0<)~c_4<0.0088$ at the 68\% confidence level.
-Note that we assume $c_3>0$ and $c_4>0$ to ensure the existence of the attractor solution for the background quantities.
+Next, to treat both the background and perturbations consistently, we test a DHOST theory with specifying the arbitrary functions given in Eq.~(\ref{eq:action_CK}).
+We solve the scalar field equation and the modified Friedmann equation written in terms of the arbitrary functions to determine the background scalar field and the cosmic expansion history.
+This treatment is totally different from the EFT approach in which we can assume an arbitrary cosmic expansion history, such as the $\Lambda$CDM background, bearing no relation to the EFT parameters.
+We define a subclass theory in this model by setting $c_2=1$ and $\beta=-8c_4$ in Eq.~(\ref{eq:action_CK}) to reduce the number of the model parameters.
+We dub this model as cCK model in the main text.
+Note that this model ensures the luminality of the gravitational waves and their stability during propagation.
+As a result of the MCMC analysis varying the standard six cosmological parameters and the extra parameters $c_3$ and $c_4$, we obtain $c_3 = 1.59^{+0.26}_{-0.28}$ and $(0<)~c_4<0.0088$ at the 68\% confidence level.
+Note that we assume flat priors on $c_3>0$ and $c_4>0$ to ensure the existence of the attractor solution for the background quantities.

-We for the first time put constraints on the model parameters in the subclass theories in the DHOST theories using the Planck 2018 likelihoods.
-They would be highly improved if we take into account the amplitude of the matter fluctuation averaged over $8h^{-1}~$Mpc, $\sigma_8$, and combine the observational results from the large-scale structure survey.
+We have put constraints on the model parameters in the subclass of DHOST theories using only the Planck 2018 likelihoods.
+They would be highly improved if we take the amplitude of the matter fluctuation, $\sigma_8$, into account combining the observational results from the large-scale structure survey.
 We leave it for the future work.

 \acknowledgments{ We would like to thank Katsuki Aoki for fruitful discussion during his stay in Rikkyo University.
 We thank Atsushi Taruya and Daisuke Yamauchi for giving helpful comments on our main results at 77th annual meeting of the Japan Physics Society, and also thank Kiyotomo Ichiki, Takahiro Nichimichi, Tomo Takahashi, and Tsutomu Kobayashi for useful discussion.
 This work was supported in part by JSPS KAKENHI Grants No. JP21K03559. }